 Why teach here?

-The University of Texas Health Science Center at Houston (UTHealth) School of Public Health is part of one of the world’s most prestigious academic systems, the University of Texas System (UT System), where population health is a key priority.
-Thanks to the geographic and cultural diversity of Texas, our school is able to support and enhance a wide range of subject matter interests, and faculty members have access to community, government and scientific contact networks across the state to help facilitate their research.
+UTHealth Houston School of Public Health is part of one of the world’s most prestigious academic systems, the University of Texas System (UT System), where population health is a key priority.
+Thanks to the geographic and cultural variety of Texas, our school is able to support and enhance a wide range of subject matter interests, and faculty members have access to community, government and scientific contact networks across the state to help facilitate their research.

 Join us in addressing health outcomes in Texas and across the world.